forem/Battlesnake/README.md

 ## Todo

 - Better predict path of larger snakes
+- Avoid edges of the board / try to chase tail in free space
 - Check if I am closer to food
 - Factor if tail will be there in flood flow
 - Zone off snakes